 Why do we have a safety website, and what are the objectives?

-Genentech is committed to transparent, timely communication of adverse events associated with the use of emicizumab-kxwh in the prophylactic treatment of patients with hemophilia A with factor VIII (FVIII) inhibitors.
+Genentech is committed to transparent, timely communication of adverse events associated with the use of emicizumab-kxwh in the prophylactic treatment of patients with hemophilia A with or without factor VIII (FVIII) inhibitors.
 This website is meant to serve as just one of the ways we will provide updated, verified safety information to healthcare professionals (HCPs).

 What are some limitations of the content in this website?

 This website is not a comprehensive source of safety information on emicizumab-kxwh.
 Due to the voluntary nature of postmarketing adverse event reporting, information may be missing, duplicative, and/or incomplete.
 We evaluate these reports through our drug safety department, and attempt to verify the information to the extent possible.
 Additionally, the existence of an adverse event report does not establish causation.
-The Prescribing Information remains the primary source of information on the known and potential risks of emicizumab-kxwh for hemophilia A with FVIII inhibitors.
+The Prescribing Information remains the primary source of information on the known and potential risks of emicizumab-kxwh for hemophilia A with or without FVIII inhibitors.
 Some of the investigations and assessments may be ongoing, and therefore the information is subject to change.

 What are postmarketing adverse event reports?